frodebjerke/kafka-workshop/programming-challenges.md

 ## Third challenge
 *Learn to write a consumer*

-Write a program that keeps count of the number of jedis registered at any given time.
+Write a program that does the following

+1. Keeps count of the number of jedis registered at any given time.
+1. Continuosly adds jedi's to the starwars topic at random intervals.